web-illinois/illinois_framework_project/README.md

 ### Creating a development site in web.illinois.edu

-* Start by creating a new web hosting account on http://web.illinois.edu/, or using an alredy created account that is empty
+* Start by creating a new web hosting account on http://web.illinois.edu/, or using an already created account that is empty
 * On the cPanel dashboard, open up Terminal (or SSH into your site if you prefer)
 * Create the two following scripts in your home (~) folder: